 Congratulations!
 You have learned more about the new tank syndrome!
 By the way, there are tips for avoiding the new tank syndrome.

-If the tank is no ammonia and nitrate, you can add a few fish at one time, but do not overstock.
+If the tank has no ammonia and nitrate, you can add a few fish at one time, but do not overstock.

 It is suitable to feed your fish once or twice a day during the first primary months.
 And you should remove the uneaten food, or the food will rot.